mhourahine/scrum_presentation/PITCHME.md

 ##What if...

-Product = Program
-Product Owner = Program Coordinator
+Product = Changmaker Curriculum

+Sprint = Term

+Backlog = Improvements or new ideas

 Scrum Master = anyone! (could even rotate)

 Team = Everyone

----

-Sprint = A term (or an initiative)
-Backlog = Improvements or new ideas

 ---